 6. Budgeting: Start early and let CR assist with indicative pricing.
 Hardware is just one aspect of your technology program, decide on what you need and plan your budget based on the full solution needed to meet your objectives.

-* Bonus recommendation!
-Schools should order early to ensure stock arrives in time.
+7. Timing: Schools should order early to ensure stock arrives in time.

 Thousands of schools are all ordering over a period of a few months and even though requirements may differ slightly, most will order the same popular education models.
 CR can help our suppliers forecast and secure stock for upcoming orders, that ensures your items are delivered when you need them.
 We recommend to order at least 6 to 8 weeks in advance in this busy period, so if your items need to be shipped from overseas they will make it by your deadline.

-Alternatively please complete the online form below and a CR representative will be in contact shortly.
+Alternatively, enter your details below and a CR representative will be in contact shortly.